BabelBrain: An Open-Source Application for Prospective Modeling of Transcranial Focused Ultrasound for Neuromodulation Applications: Discussion

 Mapping procedures of acoustic properties for transcranial ultrasound will undoubtedly remain an important research topic, especially for attenuation.
 Previous work demonstrated that existing mapping methods from HU to speed of sound offer a similar level of prediction in terms of phase aberration \cite{bancel_comparison_2021}.
 In contrast, studies for mapping of attenuation have shown significant differences \cite{mcdannold_elementwise_2019,webb_acoustic_2021}.
 In this study, the combination of the BabelBrain modeling procedure with the mapping methods proposed by Aubry, McDannold, Pichardo, and Webb-Marsac were tested to estimate the pressure transmission of transcranial ultrasound.
 The results with the Webb-Marsac method showed a transmission proportional to the SDR (the lower the SDR, the higher the losses) and closer to the transmitted coefficients reported in experimental studies.
 However, correction factors $q_c$ between 3 and 4 had to be applied for the mapping methods by McDannold, Pichardo, and Webb, as they produced attenuation values that were initially too high for the viscoelastic solver.
 In opposition, the Aubry method produced values that were too low, requiring a correction factor of 0.4.
 These corrections highlight the challenges of applying a given mapping method and the importance of accounting for imaging resolution and material heterogeneity.

 A recent study found that when using simple tissue masks with homogenized skin, bone, and brain tissue layers, multiple modeling methods, including the one used in this study, produced similar results\cite{aubry_benchmark_2022} without needing any additional corrections.
 However, when using voxel-level properties in a viscoelastic solver, the $Q$ factor models exclusively dissipative effects and scattering effects are introduced by the heterogeneity of the material.
 This translates to a scenario where the mapping of acoustic properties using voxel-level heterogeneity may be specific to the solver in use, which could potentially explain the significant differences between attenuation mapping approaches in previous studies \cite{webb_acoustic_2021}.
 Based on the findings of this study, the default mapping procedure for the BabelBrain application in its first public release (BabelBrain v0.2.5) is the Webb-Marsac approach with a correction factor of $q_c=3$.
-The Webb-Marsac method captured reported values of experimental pressure transmission the best, and it translated into a pressure transmission that was, for the most, proportional to the SDR score, which is in agreement with the accumulated evidence of transcranial therapy with MRgFUS\cite{chang2016factors,boutet2019relevance}.
+For the specific FDTD solver of the viscoelastic equation used in BabelBrain, the Webb-Marsac method captured reported values of experimental pressure transmission the best, and it translated into a pressure transmission that was, for the most, proportional to the SDR score, which is in agreement with the accumulated evidence of transcranial therapy with MRgFUS\cite{chang2016factors,boutet2019relevance}.
+Given that for surgery applications with MRgFUS, other factors such as skull geometry and position of large aperture transducers have an effect on sound transmission, it is important to emphasize the observations in this study are exclusively for much smaller apertures and in normal incidence conditions.

 One limitation of the study's methodology is that the reported values of $T_E$ in the literature are not contextualized to specific values of SDR.
 While it can be reasonably argued that, given the number of reports considered, the collected data represented a sampling of different SDR conditions, more rigorous pressure transmission data collection with multiple skull samples associated with SDR values is necessary to provide a more definitive conclusion.